Five Cooperative Learning Activities to do on the First Day of School

 Start small.
 Don’t feel like you have to cram everything into the first day.
 Choose 1–2 activities that feel right for your students, and build from there.

-The first day of school isn’t just about routines—it’s about relationships.
-And cooperative learning is one of the best ways to start building them.
+The first day of school isn’t just about routines.
+It’s about relationships.
+Cooperative learning activities give students a structured, low-pressure way to start building those connections from day one.

 * Some of the links above contain affiliate links.